Whether it be standing on stage or at the front of a boardroom, being in an interview or on a first date, the FEAR of REJECTION is in us all.

 Here are 4 tips to help you “Rally after Rejection”

-- You are not in danger of death As soon as you feel the warm wash of shame, the fire of fury, or the swells of sadness after perceiving that you’e been rejected, remind yourself you are not going to die.
+As soon as you feel the warm wash of shame, the fire of fury, or the swells of sadness after perceiving that you’e been rejected, remind yourself you are not going to die.
 Although extremely uncomfortable, these are natural human responses to rejection.
-Allow these feelings to be present, so they can be processed and released.

-- Rejection isn’t personal Sometimes “rejection” is actually just a political choice and has nothing to do with you.
-However, even if someone says “I don’t like you,” it’s their own limiting beliefs that are resulting in them feeling this way.
+Sometimes “rejection” is actually just a political choice and has nothing to do with you.
+However, even if someone says “I don’t like you,” it’s their own beliefs that are resulting in them feeling this way.
 Their inability to like you does not mean you’re unlikeable, thus does not take away from your worth as a human being.
-The real question is: Do YOU like yourself?
-Do YOU believe your a worthy human being?
-If the answer is “no” to either of these questions, rejection is going to sting a hell of a lot more for hell of a long time until those answers turn into “yes.”

-Rejection might be something that always disturbs us, but the solution isn’t to try and avoid it altogether, it’s to become braver with our feelings.
-Part of what makes life so beautiful is the dance between rain and sun, darkness and light, pain and joy, fear and love.
 This ebb and flow of yes and no doesn’t have to be something that takes us to our knees.
-Instead it can create a catalyst for courage to face the internal struggle that arises with rejection, which is more often than not rooted much deeper than in rejection itself.
+Instead, it can create a catalyst for courage, and cause us to face the internal struggle that arises with rejection, which is more often than not rooted much deeper than in rejection itself.

 Ask yourself this: “What do I need to heal inside of me to feel worthy?
 Accepted?
 Loveable?”